dalwer001/bd-uber-riders/README.md

 => User can select the destination by login.

-=> to login user need to create an account.
+=> For new user need to create an account.

+=> Existing user can login directly and choose the ride for transportation.

 => User need to register only once and with unique email.